If you want your shirt to look good on you, then you have to know how a dress shirt should fit.

 So how should a dress shirt fit?
 Do you know how to check?

 The information you can get about it is often vague, it can leave you with questions, and it often comes without visuals.

-Well, today I’m gonna give you a sample from my upcoming guide — The Beginner’s Guide to Dressing Better — that will show you ten different ways to check if your shirt’s the right fit, so you never have to wonder again.
+Well, today I’ll give you a sample from my e-book — Style Made Simple — that will show you ten different ways to check if your shirt has the right fit, so you never have to wonder again.

 The Difference Fit Makes